Image Guided Cervical Nerve Root Sleeve Corticosteroid Injection

-Doing a biopsy of tissue, especially if it is located deep within the breast, carries a slight risk that the needle (or probe) will pass through the chest wall, allowing air around the lung that could collapse a lung.
-This complication is a rare occurrence and is called a pneumothorax.
+If the area of concern is located deep within the breast next to the chest wall, there is a slight risk that the biopsy needle could pass through the chest wall, allowing air around the lung that could collapse a lung.
+This complication is a very rare occurrence and is called a pneumothorax.

-If there is an area of concern in your breast, the core biopsy will be used to take samples of this area so that a pathologist (a specialist doctor trained in diagnosing biopsies) can examine it and make a diagnosis.
-It is a way of getting accurate information without needing an operation to surgically remove the tissue for testing.
+If there is an area of concern in your breast, the core biopsy will be used to take samples of this area, so that a pathologist (a specialist doctor trained in diagnosing biopsies) can examine it and make a diagnosis.
+It is a way of gaining accurate information without needing an operation to surgically remove the tissue for testing.

-A breast core biopsy is usually performed by an experienced specialist doctor such as a radiologist, breast surgeon, breast physician or pathologist.
-If the area of concern cannot be felt as a lump then the core biopsy is done using ultrasound or mammography to guide the biopsy needle into the correct position.
+A breast core biopsy is usually carried out by an experienced specialist doctor, such as a radiologist, breast surgeon, breast physician or pathologist.
+If the area of concern cannot be felt as a lump, then the core biopsy is done using ultrasound or mammography to guide the biopsy needle into the correct position.

 This will depend on the specialist doctor doing the test.
-Most core biopsies of the breast are done by a radiologist using ultrasound or mammographic guidance and so are done in a hospital radiology department, breast clinic or private radiology practice.
+Most core biopsies of the breast are carried out by a radiologist using ultrasound or mammographic guidance, and so are done in a hospital radiology department, breast clinic or private radiology facility.

-The samples are sent to a pathologist and are examined under a microscope.
-The pathologist provides a detailed report which is sent to the doctor who has requested your core biopsy (this could be your family doctor, a breast surgeon or a breast physician).
+The samples are sent to a pathologist and examined under a microscope.
+The pathologist provides a detailed report that is sent to the doctor who has requested your core biopsy (this could be your family doctor, a breast surgeon or a breast physician).
 Usually your doctor will already have made arrangements to discuss the results with you.
-The pathology results are usually available and sent to your doctor within a few days.
+The pathology results are usually available and sent to your doctor within a few days

 Virtual Cancer Centre